Maraval: Entertainment and popular culture

 Maraval is also the home to many restaurants, shops, late-night cafes, and nightclubs.

-Business and banking
+Amenities

 Banks

-Maraval has branches of the major locally-operating banks, Republic Bank such as Scotiabank and well as RBTT, so residents do not have to go downtown to conduct business.
+Maraval has branches of the major locally operating banks, including Republic Bank and Scotiabank and well as RBTT, so residents do not have to go downtown to conduct business.

 Churches and parish groups

 There are church buildings located along the Saddle Road, Maraval, within one hundred yards of each other.
 These are:

 Our Lady of Lourdes Roman Catholic Church which falls under the title R.C.
 Archdiocese of Port of Spain - Parish of Maraval.
 Within the Catholic Church there are beautiful stained glass windows, one of which acts as a remembrance to a Roman Catholic priest, a Fr.
 "Alvarez", who died close to one hundred years ago.
 The property is quite large and includes a Parish Hall and other buildings which will be covered in this section.